Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/frontend-webapp/DBS/DBSREADME.md

     `password: password123`

 ## Recent Transaction Page
-The Recent Transaction page allows users access their most recent transactions up to 7 days based on their account activity. <br>
+The Recent Transaction page allows users to access their most recent transactions of up to 7 days based on their account activity. <br>
-Users will be able to view the recent transactions of every account they have.
+Users will also be able to view the recent transactions of each individual account they have.

 Guide: